Repossession Deficiency Defense

 If you are being sued for a deficiency in a repossession case, the worst thing that you can do is ignore the lawsuit and hope the lender goes away.
 The attorneys representing lenders and collection agencies fight ruthlessly for their clients.

 At Hepworth, Murray, and Associates, our attorneys know Utah repossession laws, and can aggressively defend your rights.
-If you or a loved one has had a car, boat, RV, or similar item repossessed, please call Hepworth, Murray, and Associates at 801-872-2222, to schedule a free consultation with an experienced repossession deficiency defense attorney regarding your case.
+If you or a loved one has had a car, boat, RV, or similar item repossessed, please call Hepworth, Murray, and Associates at 801-872-2222, to schedule a consultation with an experienced repossession deficiency defense attorney regarding your case.